 The Newsweek LGBT sources interviewed were uniformly dismayed by the piece, believing it represented King as being responsible for his own murder.
 Ryan referred to a "tone of blaming the victim," (a charge she leveled against media handling of violence against LGBT youth generally).

 The Newsweek article "was framed in a way . . . that justifies violent action by people that is in line with the gay panic defense argument," said Cathy Renna, managing partner of Renna Communications, a public interest communications firm focusing on LGBT issues.

+"It was very close to blaming the victim . . .," said Kevin Jennings, founder and executive director of the Gay, Lesbian and Straight Education Network (GLSEN), a national education organization focused on safe schools.And recently, GLAAD secured an op-ed in the Ventura County Star highlighting the common threads linking the Shepard and King tragedies.
 As candlelight vigils and benefits take place across the country this week in remembrance of the ten years passed since Matthew Shepard’s murder, we also remember countless others like Lawrence King and urge the media to increase responsible coverage of hate crimes against LGBT people.